ShepHeroes®

 Needs

-So many supplies are crucial to the success of our foster program.
-Donations consisting of food, poop bags, preventatives, collars, leashes, toys, crates, and bedding ensure foster homes are prepared to help our dogs transition smoothly from the shelters and/or streets.
-Discounted veterinary services and wholesale food purchases enable us to stretch our dollars further.
-We maintain active wish lists on Amazon and Chewy in hopes that our supporters will add something to their cart when shopping for their furry family members.
-We accept pre-owned collars, leashes, harnesses, beds, crates, and toys in good condition when outgrown or no longer needed.
-Lastly, the time our volunteers give us is immeasurable - we can never have enough help with our mission.
+To support our foster program, many supplies are crucial.
+Donations of food, poop bags, preventatives, collars, leashes, toys, crates, and bedding allow foster families to create a welcoming environment for dogs transitioning from shelters or life on the streets.
+We are grateful for discounted veterinary services and wholesale food purchases that help us make every dollar count in our mission.
+We maintain active wish lists on Amazon and Chewy, hoping our compassionate supporters will consider adding something to their carts while shopping for their own furry family members.
+We also welcome medications, preventatives, pre-owned collars, leashes, harnesses, beds, crates, and toys that are in good condition and no longer needed.
+Furthermore, the time and effort our dedicated volunteers contribute are priceless – we can never have enough helping hands to support our mission.

-We are always looking to expand our ShepHeroes family!
+We are always eager to expand our ShepHeroes family!

 Equity Statement